ByteOtter/nester/docs/usage_guide.rst

 --------

 This is how Nester was intended to be used: As a small CLI-tool.
-Nester has three main functions it can perform:
+Nester has four main functions it can perform:

 - `create`
 - `validate`
+- `list`
 - `clean`

-Let us look into each three in more detail...
+Let us look into each of the four commands in more detail...

 Nester create
 ~~~~~~~~~~~~~~~